ClusterPulse/clusterpulse/docs/tutorials/rbac-basics.md

 ## Prerequisites

 - ClusterPulse deployed and accessible
-- `kubectl` configured with cluster access
+- `oc` configured with cluster access
 - At least one cluster being monitored by ClusterPulse
 - A test user or group to apply policies to